arendst/Tasmota/README.md

 ### Mods

 Default all sensors are disabled and MQTT Disabled, too.
 This is for better responding with Alexa.
 You can always enable what you need in the user_config.h

 Web Interface
--more width for desktop
+- more width for desktop
--pointer cursor
+- pointer cursor
--translated current status (on/off)
+- translated current status (on/off)

 WeMo Emu fixed

 Echo 2G Type2 discover fixed
-- echo show not working discovering
+- discovering with echo show still not working